KirstLab/asc_seurat/docs/differential_expression.rst

 Markers identification and differential expression analysis
 ***********************************************************

-After clustering the cells, users might be interest on identifying genes that are specifically expressed on one cluster (markers) or on genes that are differentially expressed among clusters of interest.
-Asc-Seurat allows the application of multiple algorithms to identify gene markers for individual clusters or to identify differentially expressed genes (DEGs) among clusters.
-For that, it deploys Seurat's functions `FindMarkers <https://satijalab.org/seurat/reference/FindMarkers.html>`_ and `FindAllMarkers <https://satijalab.org/seurat/reference/FindConservedMarkers.html>`_.
+After clustering the cells, users may be interested in identifying genes that are specifically expressed in one cluster (markers) or in genes that are differentially expressed among clusters of interest.
+Asc-Seurat can apply multiple algorithms to identify gene markers for individual clusters or to identify differentially expressed genes (DEGs) among clusters, using Seurat's functions `FindMarkers <https://satijalab.org/seurat/reference/FindMarkers.html>`_ and `FindAllMarkers <https://satijalab.org/seurat/reference/FindConservedMarkers.html>`_.

-On Asc-Seurat, allows users to filter gene markers and DEGs by the Fold change and minimal percentage of cells expressing a gene in the cluster(s).
+Asc-Seurat allows users to filter gene markers and DEGs by the fold change and minimal percentage of cells expressing a gene in the cluster(s).
 Moreover, users can define a significance level to exclude genes based on the adjusted p-value (see below).

 .. figure:: images/DE_one_sample_1.png
    :width: 80%